:

 I want to begin by highlighting a couple of the points you made, and then I'll turn it over to you for comments.

-I want to begin with the nursing retention tool kit, which is a step, and I'll give a shout-out to Minister Holland and Dr. Chapman, the Canadian chief nursing officer.
+I want to begin with the nursing retention tool kit, which is a step, and I'll give a shout-out to and Dr. Chapman, the Canadian chief nursing officer.
 Having that role within Canada is incredibly important and is part of the government's work in ensuring that the nursing voice is not only acknowledged as being important but physically seen as important because we do have that chief officer role.

 My second point moving into this is a note that in budget 2023, $200 billion was set aside over 10 years to improve primary health care.
 The challenge that I'm seeing, which you have alluded to, is the work of the provinces and territories.
 Certainly, I'll say at a very personal level that we have to understand where the cracks are in the systems, because funding alone is not going to see stronger outcomes.